 If these associations become strong enough, even just the thought of having a drink can increase dopamine levels.
 Then, when you consume alcohol, even more dopamine is released.
 This ramping up of dopamine can lead to an acceleration of consumption, and what you might have thought would be one drink to ‘take the edge off’ becomes several.

 My patients frequently ask why they can’t stop after one drink like they had planned to, and the ramping of dopamine is often part of the explanation.
 Over time, the anticipation of alcohol becomes part of the drinking experience, and the brain adapts to “crave” alcohol in its pleasure center.
 This ultimately results in the urge to drink alcohol.
+This is also sometimes referred to as a “chemical romance” with alcohol.

 Why Alcohol Changes Brain Chemistry Over Time